 Diagnoses of concussions are on the rise in contact sports, particularly in football.
 Although professional football garners much of the attention due to publicity about lawsuits from former players, the concussion issue is generating attention at all levels of play.

-To learn more, check out the infographic below created by Ohio University’s Online Masters in Coaching program.
+To learn more, check out the infographic below created by Ohio University’s Online Master of Athletic Administration program.

 Add This Infographic to Your Site